rweckert/mRunner/README.md

 ### Theme Options:
 When viewing the "Theme" option, the following options are available:<br/>
-**Load Theme:** Allows the user to browse their system for a theme to use.<br/>
+**- Load Theme:** Allows the user to browse their system for a theme to use.<br/>
-**Apply Loaded Theme:** Applies the loaded theme.
+**- Apply Loaded Theme:** Applies the loaded theme.
 Once selected the Options window will close and re-open showing the theme selected in use.<br/>
-**Mode:** Select basic system theme available in the system for "Light Theme" or "Dark Theme".
+**- Mode:** Select basic system theme available in the system for "Light Theme" or "Dark Theme".
 This default uses the "Breeze" theme package located in the "/usr/share/themes/" folder.<br/>
-**Apply System Theme:** Applies the Mode selected for either "Light Theme" or "Dark Theme".
+**- Apply System Theme:** Applies the Mode selected for either "Light Theme" or "Dark Theme".
 Once selected the Options window will close and re-open showing the theme selected in use.<br/>
-**Browse Themes Folder:** Browse the default themes folder "/usr/share/themes/".<br/>
+**- Browse Themes Folder:** Browse the default themes folder "/usr/share/themes/".<br/>
-**Help:** Opens mRunner help documentation.<br/>
+**- Help:** Opens mRunner help documentation.<br/>
-**About:** Opens the about window showing script credits.<br/>
+**- About:** Opens the about window showing script credits.<br/>
-**Close:** Closes the "Options" window.
+**- Close:** Closes the "Options" window.

 ### Notes:
 - mRunner can be ran from any directory.